 Many geologists are self-employed as geological consultants or work with consulting firms.
 Most consulting geologists have had extensive professional experience in industry, teaching, or research.

 Are you concerned about the environment?
 Are you concerned about global environmental and climate change?
 Do you like to know why and how things work?
 Do you like to analyze things?
 Are science and nature among your favorite subjects?
 Have you ever wondered why the Earth appears as it does?
 Do you enjoy the outdoors?
 Are you interested in travel?
 If you answer "yes" to most of these questions, geology could offer a good career for you.
 The most important prerequisites are interest and thorough academic training.

 Do you know where your future lies after you graduate from UBC?
 The question may seem a little premature, but it isn't.
 The nature of 'employment' and 'careers' is changing rapidly and the successful graduate will be one who learns how to capitalize on the knowledge and skills gained in a degree program in order to secure the type of employment she or he seeks.
 A little-known branch of UBC's Student Services is called Career Services.
 Housed in Brock Hall, Career Services staff can help you prepare for a career after you graduate from UBC.
 They offer workshops on searching for jobs and on the skills needed to get interviews and make them successful.
 Students also get access to web-based career resources and on-campus visits by potential employers.
 Unfortunately, many students make their first contact with Career Services in their last term of fourth year and that's much too late.
 Don't be one of them!

-Advising is not required at the undergraduate level but is available on request.
-In addition, the Geological Sciences Program Guide is available from the Department of Earth and Ocean Sciences.
+Advising and Program Approval - Advising is not required at the undergraduate level but is available on request.